 - Flip the other side and roast for 30 seconds.

-- Apply ½ Tsp. oil on the paratha and pan fry from both the side till it turns crisp.
+- Apply ½ teaspoon oil on the paratha and pan fry from both sides till it turns crisp.

 Notes

 - Instead of oil, you can use ghee to shallow fry paratha.
-This way the paratha will have more calorie.
+This way, the paratha will have more calories.

-- Also, you can skip oil as well.
+- Additionally, you can also skip the oil.

 - You can skip all-purpose flour while making the dough and use only whole wheat flour to make it healthier.